Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 kubectl auth can-i --list

-Solution - In a Kubernetes environment, my first step is to always check the environment variables using the env command as many of the K8 configurations, API server information etc. might be captured.
+Solution - In a Kubernetes environment, my first step is to always check the environment variables using the env command as many of the Kubernetes configurations, API server information etc. might be captured.

 env

-We have two IP ranges that might be of interest to us (10.100.* & 192.168.*) and since the challenge mentions the tool 'dnsscan' we can use that tool to scan the IP ranges.
-The k8s services are discoverable by DNS and this can shed light into understanding what services exist and see if we can exploit them.
+We have two IP ranges that might be of interest to us (10.100.* & 192.168.*) and since the challenge mentions the tool 'dnscan' we can use that tool to scan the IP ranges.
+Kubernetes services are discoverable through DNS and this can shed light into understanding what services exist and see if we can exploit them.

 dnscan -subnet 10.100.0.0/16